Snowboarding baby steals hearts and headlines in China | Malay Mail

-CHONGLI, Nov 26 — At just 11 months old, Wang Yuji can’t even walk, but she is already snowboarding and taking the slopes — and the internet — by storm.
+BEIJING, Nov 27 — At just 11 months old, Wang Yuji can’t even walk, but she is already snowboarding and taking the slopes — and the internet — by storm.

 Once her parents let go, she swoops smoothly down the piste on her small board, giggling and flapping her arms.